 I just got back from a week in Puerto Rico with my husband and two of my boys.
 It was incredibly relaxing.
 There’s something about the ocean that pulls the tension right out of me.
 It was warm and breezy – perfect weather for sitting in a beach chair and reading and sipping the occasional rum drink.
 At the poolside tiki bar I discovered my new favorite caribbean cocktail: a frozen mojito.
 I went up to order a regular mojito and a woman seated at the bar told me I had to try it frozen.
 So I did.
 It was perfect – frothy, mint-flecked, light, limey, and refreshing.

-There is so much to see in Puerto Rico, besides the beautiful coastline.
+There is so much to see and do in Puerto Rico, besides sipping rum drinks by the pool.
 We spent a day touring old San Juan.
 Another morning we hiked in the El Yunque rainforest to a beautiful waterfall.
 El Yunque is the only rainforest in the USA.

 Our last excursion was night-kayaking to a bioluminescent bay.
 We paddled for 20 minutes in total darkness, through a channel flanked by Mangrove trees.
 Our destination was Laguna Grande, one of only 5 bodies of water in the world containing microorganisms called dinoflaggelates.
 When you jiggle the water and disturb them, they glow.
 It was an interesting night but I was afraid to bring my camera along so you’ll have to use your imagination.